A forward-looking structure for the SNSF

 Auditors

-The independent auditors are a further SNSF body.
-The Swiss Federal Audit Office examines the bookkeeping and annual financial statements of the SNSF to ensure compliance with the Statutes and legal framework.
+The external auditors are a further SNSF body.
+The Swiss Federal Audit Office examines the bookkeeping and annual financial statements of the SNSF to ensure its compliance with the Statutes and legal framework.

 Broad-based revision of the Statutes

-Responsibility for the Statutes revision project lay with the SNSF Foundation Council that was in office until the end of 2023.
-It consisted of 42 representatives of the Confederation, the higher education institutions, the Swiss Academies of Arts and Sciences and other organisations from the science sector.
+The SNSF Foundation Council that was in office until the end of 2023 was responsible for the project to revise the Statutes.
+It consisted of 42 representatives from the Confederation, higher education institutions, the Swiss Academies of Arts and Sciences and other organisations from the research sector.
 Since January 2024, the newly elected Foundation Council has been responsible for the implementation.

-The SNSF is expected to set out the details of its future organisation and tasks by mid-2024.
-As was already the case for the entire reorganisation, it will carry out internal and external consultations for this purpose, especially with the higher education institutions.
+The SNSF set out the details of its future organisation and tasks in mid-2024.
+As was already the case for the entire reorganisation, it carried out internal and external consultations for this purpose, especially with the higher education institutions.

 Background

 Since its foundation in 1952, the SNSF's Statutes have been amended several times.
 The Statutes in force until the end of 2023 were already 20 years old and set out the structure of the SNSF in detail.
-With minor adjustments, the current basic structures have existed since the 1970s.
+The basic structures had remained in place with only minor adjustments since the 1970s.
 Research, research funding, the higher education landscape and public governance have changed significantly since then.
 The number of funding applications has increased fivefold since 2005.
-The SNSF could only partially adapt its operations to these developments based on the existing Statutes.
-Against this backdrop, the Foundation Council decided in March 2021 to fully revise the Statutes effective 1 January 2024.
+Due to the existing Statutes, the SNSF could only partially adapt its operations to these developments.
+Against this backdrop, the Foundation Council decided in March 2021 to revise the Statutes in their entirety with effect from 1 January 2024.

 Goals

-With this structural reform, the SNSF is creating a statutory basis that takes account of developments.
+With this structural reform, the SNSF has created a statutory basis that takes account of these developments.
 The aim is also to ensure that the SNSF and its bodies can respond flexibly and dynamically to future changes.
-The new Statutes hence provide a reliable framework that leaves room for the detailed structures and modes of operation.
-These are set out in separate regulations: the Foundation Regulations and the Organisation Regulations for the Research Council.
-Both these regulations are approved by the Foundation Council, which can therefore amend them if necessary.
+The new Statutes hence provide a reliable framework that leaves room for detailed structures and modes of operation.
+These are set out in separate regulations: the Foundation Regulations and the Organisational Regulations of the Research Council.
+Both of these regulations are approved by the Foundation Council, which can therefore amend them if necessary.
 The Statutes, on the other hand, need to be approved by the Federal Council.

 By clearly assigning tasks, competencies and responsibilities, the SNSF aims to meet the demands placed on institutions of public interest in today's environment, in accordance with the principles of good governance.
 The revision also strengthens the scientific management of the SNSF and the strategic competence of the Research Council.

-The funding opportunities and funding policy of the SNSF are set out in the Funding Regulations, which remains unaffected by the reform.
+The funding opportunities and funding policy of the SNSF are set out in the Funding Regulations.
+These have not been affected by the reform.

-As of 2024, the Foundation Council of the SNSF continues to be responsible for ensuring that the SNSF remains true to its mission and for overall governance.
-It now no longer consists of 42 delegates of the higher education institutions and other actors, but of 7 to 11 members.
-By abandoning the delegation principle, the SNSF can avoid a mixing of interests and any resulting role conflicts.
-The higher education institutions and other actors can represent their interests in the newly created Delegates Assembly.
+The Foundation Council of the SNSF is responsible for ensuring that the SNSF remains true to its mission and for its overall governance.
+It no longer consists of 42 delegates of the higher education institutions and other stakeholders, but of 7 to 11 members.
+By abandoning the delegation principle, the SNSF can avoid the mixing of interests and any resulting role conflicts.
+The higher education institutions and other stakeholders can represent their interests in the newly created Delegates Assembly.

 The Foundation Council is composed of prominent individuals from science, the economy, politics and administration.
 They bring together knowledge of the Swiss research landscape as well as economic, political and legal expertise.
 The Foundation Council is thus well equipped to perform its strategic tasks.